random-geek/MapEditr/Manual.md

 Arguments:

-- `node`: Name of node to replace.
+- `<node>`: Name of node to replace.
-- `new_node`: Name of node to replace with.
+- `<new_node>`: Name of node to replace with.
 - `--p1, --p2`: Area in which to replace nodes.
 If not specified, nodes will be replaced across the entire map.
-- `--invert`: Only replace nodes *outside* the given area.
+- `--invert`: Replace nodes *outside* the given area.

 ### setmetavar

 Usage: `setmetavar [--node <node>] [--p1 x y z] [--p2 x y z] [--invert] <key> <value>`

-Set a variable in node metadata.
+Set or delete a variable in node metadata of certain nodes.
 This only works on metadata where the variable is already set.

 Arguments:

-- `key`: Name of variable to set, e.g. `infotext`, `formspec`, etc.
+- `<key>`: Name of variable to set/delete, e.g. `infotext`, `formspec`, etc.
-- `value`: Value to set variable to.
+- `<value>`: Value to set variable to, if setting a value.
 This should be a string.
+- `--delete`: Delete the variable.
-- `--node`: Name of node to modify.
-If not specified, the variable will be set for all nodes that have it.
+- `--nodes <nodes>`: Names of one or more nodes to modify.
+If not specified, any node with the given variable will be modified.
-- `--p1, --p2`: Area in which to modify nodes.
+- `--p1, --p2`: Area in which to modify node metadata.
-- `--invert`: Only modify nodes *outside* the given area.
+- `--invert`: Modify node metadata *outside* the given area.

 ### setparam2

-Usage: `setparam2 [--node <node>] [--p1 x y z] [--p2 x y z] [--invert] <param2_val>`
+Usage: `setparam2 [--node <node>] [--p1 x y z] [--p2 x y z] [--invert] <param2>`

-Set param2 values of a certain node and/or within a certain area.
+Set param2 values of certain nodes.

 Arguments:

-- `param2_val`: Param2 value to set, between 0 and 255.
+- `<param2>`: New param2 value, between 0 and 255.
-- `--node`: Name of node to modify.
-If not specified, the param2 values of all nodes will be set.
+- `--node <node>`: Name of node to modify.
+If not specified, the param2 values of any node will be set.
-- `--p1, --p2`: Area in which to set param2.
+- `--p1, --p2`: Area in which to set param2 values.
-- `--invert`: Only set param2 *outside* the given area.
+- `--invert`: Set param2 values *outside* the given area.

+An area and/or node is required for setparam2.

 ### vacuum